 That same year, we introduced Think with Google.
-Our goal was simple: Give digital marketers insights into behavioral and cultural trends based on Google data, all in a single destination.
+Our goal was simple: Give digital marketers insights into behavioural and cultural trends based on Google data, all in a single destination.

 To mark our 10-year milestone, here are 10 illuminating insights that tell the story of that digital marketing evolution.

 2012: The shift from TV to online video begins

 The opening ceremony for the 2012 Olympics, held in London, drew a global TV audience of 900 million.
 By the time the Games were over, NBC declared them the most-watched television event in U.S. history.
 But already an important behavioural change was underway: As broadband access increased, more and more people were ditching TV programmes and heading online.

 In a 2012 Think with Google study, 31% of adults aged 18 to 49 said they watched less than two hours of TV per day, while 44% of 13- to 24-year-olds spent more time watching online video than TV.

 2013: People rely on Search for both the practical and the poignant parts of life